gitpan/MaxMind-DB-Reader/maxmind-db/MaxMind-DB-spec.md

 node in the search tree address space.
 These pointers are followed as part of the IP address search algorithm, described below.

-The pointer can also point to 0.
+The pointer can point to a value equal to `$number_of_nodes`.
 If this is the case, it means that the IP address we are searching for is not in the database.

 Finally, it may point to an address in the data section.
 This is the data relevant to the given netblock.